stepabi/ansible-role-lab/README.md

 1.)
 Gather Fact about the server.
   1a.)
 Check the OS version on the gather fact and use the conditional for installation 2.)
-Update OS based oncondition
+Update OS based on condition
 3.)
 Install MYsql
 4.)
 Edit my.cnf
 5.)
 Setup a Start service